emutos/manual/usermanual/docs/index.md

 * To search for an item in the current window, File -> Search (^F).

     This prompts for a search string, then searches for matching files and folders.
 The search string entered is not the usual TOS [wildcard](#wildcards) specification: any characters you enter must be matched, but missing characters are ignored, i.e. are treated as though they were wildcards.
-For example, searching for "A.T" will match "A.T", "ABC.TTP", etc. To search for "A.T", you would enter exactly that.
-Entering the period moves to the extension part of the file name.
-So "A.T" is the equivalent of "A\*.T\*.
+For example, searching for "A.T" will match "A.T", "ABC.TTP", etc. So "A.T" is the equivalent of "A\*.T\*.

     If there are no icons currently selected, Search just selects all matching files and folders in the topmost window, and the search ends.